rbontekoe/RbO.jl/README.md

 More experiments with julia.
 - Create a package (RbO.jl)
-- Create test.ipynb as example
+- Create test.ipynb as example (using Literate.jl)
+- Create documentation (using Documenter.jl)